olpeh/olpeh.github.io/_drafts/i-learned-frp-by-learning-cyclejs.md

 In this blog post, I will be writing about my experiences learning Functional Reactive Programming (FRP).
 First, I will try to explain the basics of Cycle.js and FRP.
 Later on in the blog post, I write about my learnings while building [Meeting Price Calculator](https://mpc.olpe.fi/) in Cycle.js.
-When I started learning Cycle.js, I did not know what Reactive Programming was and I had not done almost any Functional Programming before.
+When I started learning Cycle.js, I did not know what Reactive Programming was and I had almost no experience in Functional Programming.

 <img src="{{ "/images/02-frp-cyclejs/cyclejs.svg" | prepend: site.baseurl }}" width="120" aria-hidden="true">